Skip to main content

 # Add Code Shaper plugins

-npm install -D @code-shaper/shaper-utils @code-shaper/custom-cli @code-shaper/plugin
+npm install @code-shaper/shaper-utils @code-shaper/custom-cli @code-shaper/plugin

 # Commit